apache/datafusion-ray/docs/contributing.md

 RAY_COLOR_PREFIX=1 RAY_DEDUP_LOGS=0 python tpc.py --data=file:///path/to/your/tpch/directory/ --concurrency=2 --batch-size=8182 --worker-pool-min=10 --qnum 2
 ```

 To execute the TPCH query #2.
 To execute an arbitrary query against the TPCH dataset, provide it with `--query` instead of `--qnum`.
-This is useful for validating plans that DataFusion Ray will create.
+This is useful for validating plans that DataFusion for Ray will create.

 For example, to execute the following query: